Sudos-Team/sudos-project/README.md

   - ElasticBeanstalk on high-availability infrastructure (Load Balancer)
   - CloudFront

-  The project will host the maven application that is tested, scanned using Sonarqube, and built using Jenkins pipeline as a CI/CD.
+  The project will host the maven application that is tested, scanned using Sonarqube, and built using Jenkins pipeline as a CI/CD tool.

 # Architecture-diagram